asharma163/React_Udemy/README.md

 ## React State Patterns
 If there is some logic running that is dependent on the current state, ideal scenario is to use callbacks with setState For Example => `this.setState(currentState => {return {var : currentState.var + whatever}})`

+Also, we can pass functions as callbacks to the setState functions.

+Try to minimize your state.
+Try to put as little data as possible in state.
+Think if "x" changes?
+If yes make it part of state else make it a prop.

+Downward Data Flow - Parent component should manage state.